BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 In addition to the previous encoding steps, a LabelEncoder process was also applied to the 'director' column.
 We also applied label encoding for clusters created based on similarity with features coming out of vgg16.

 ***
 Since we did not have enough data for each director at this stage, this posed a problem for our model.
 That's why we divided the directors into clusters according to the number of occurrences in our data set.
 In the data set, we separated the directors with 1 or 2 films as class0, the directors with 3 or 4 films as class1, and similarly the directors with 5 or 6 films as class2.
 After completing this process, we applied label encoding for the newly formed clusters.
 We utilized t-sne, which is a nonlinear data reduction technique that takes multidimensional data and uses it to represent the original data in two dimensions while maintaining the original high-dimensional space between the data sets.
+In this way, we were able to see what the data set that separates the directors according to the number of films found looks like.

 ## *Model Training*